-- Anger or feelings of bitterness embodying you: This can last for the duration of being in their presence and up to 10 days after.
-Depending on the negative traits they carry will depend on what you feel.
+- Anger or feelings of bitterness: This can last for the duration of being in their presence and up to 10 days after.
+Depending on their negative traits will depend on what you feel.

 - Fatigue: Struggling to keep your eyes open, especially if they are venting.